strangewarp/PhrasesPd/README.txt

 It has an integrated sequence editor, which is controlled by a combination of computer keyboard, MIDI controller, and grid controller.

-Sequences are saved as Lua table files, in a manner that is both executable and decently human-readable.
-In the future, this may change to a different standardized format, but if so I'll write a converter.
+Song data is saved as Lua table files, in a manner that is both executable and decently human-readable.

 Dependencies:
 Puredata-extended 0.43-1 beta

+TO-DO LIST (in rough order of desired implementation):

+* Debugging: Figure out what's causing lag spikes on weak computers when a phrase with multiple dangling sustains is deactivated.
+* Add feature: ADC capabilities, plus editor panel.
+* Add feature: MIDI-CLOCK capabilities.
+* Refactoring: Shunt as many functions as possible into Lua table files, and require said files into the relevant pdlua objects.
+* Refactoring: Replace laggy mechanisms with pre-generated variables wherever possible.
+* --- Beta Release Goes Here ---